To get started please go to; TLM Baseline Test Site, then click on Login, then on ‘Create New Account’.

-Once you have your login details for the Markbook, please follow the TLM Survival Guide on how to log in and administer your account by creating groups and adding learners.
+Once you have your account created please follow the BASELINE TESTING SITE SURVIVAL GUIDE on how to log in and administer your account by creating groups and adding learners.

 If you want to make a test learner, you can do this but please give any test learners the surname Bloggs1234.
 The system will then ignore these in the statistics aggregations.

 The idea of baseline test is to measure progress from the first attempt.
 Do one of the baseline tests then do another after 6 months.
 We will aggregate attainment and progress measures from these and feed them back to you.
 In this way, you will have attainment and progress measures across the whole of Key Stage 3.